-Any actions identified in the Play Equipment Inspection report are initiated immediately or referred to the Governors Committee.
+Any actions identified in the Play Equipment Inspection report are initiated immediately or referred the Governors Resources Committee.
 Where necessary, equipment is taken out of use temporarily until repairs are completed.

 Further details about outdoor play equipment can be found in section G5 of the LA Policy.